Samsung 6000 and 7000 Series 4K UHD TV review

 Price$ 2,199.00 (AUD)

 These reviews are part of a test where we compared Hisense's Series 7 TV against Samsung's 4K UHD TVs.
+Also, Check out Samsung's latest 2017 QLED TVs, here.

 Samsung chops its 2016 range into affordable to expensive models which come with, sometimes-haphazard, price increases.
 So what do you get and is it worth paying for?

-In terms of cosmetics appearance and functionality, the 6000 series is only available as a flat panel (not curved), it only comes with a basic remote (not the smart "One" remote), there’s no breakout box for connections (all cables plug into the back of the panel), the styling (mainly at the rear) is flat and glossy, not textured and ‘smart.’
+In terms of cosmetics, appearance and functionality, the Samsung 6000 series is only available as a flat panel (not curved), it only comes with a basic remote (not the smart "One" remote), there’s no breakout box for connections (all cables plug into the back of the panel), the styling (mainly at the rear) is flat and glossy, not textured and ‘smart.’
 The 7000 series has broadly-similar image technology to the 6000 but now lighting comes from the sides (actually reducing contrast) and curved screens become available.
 Styling matches Samsung’s top-end 9000 series but there’s still no breakout box for all connections.
 While the image is similar to the 6000 series, the screen is thinner.
 You also get a smart remote included but there are fewer choices of screen sizes.

 Styling at the back is the cheaper glossy type, the size range is reduced further but flat and curved screens are available, you get a touch-sensitive 'smart' remote but not the breakout box for connectors that appears on the high-end models.

 Many of the differences are broadly-cosmetic across the range.
 The styling really isn’t a big differentiator unless you can see the back of the TV.
 All of them display great UHD quality but the more expensive variants have significantly-better colours.
 They all have the same proprietary Tizen operating system which doesn’t have too many apps available for it, although we do like the way that inputs are denoted by icons showing a picture of the device rather than just a number that you’re supposed to remember.
+For more on smart TVs, check out our guide here.

 All of them show great detail and clarity when displaying the best 4K content but struggle when showing standard definition (something that’s been a facet of Samsung’s for a while now) though this is more of an issue on the 6000 and 7000 series.
 We also noticed that movies and drama could still suffer from the Soap Opera effect (where characters in a scene start looking like actors on a set and it’s very distracting) on all models although it’s far reduced from older Samsung TVs.
 The 6000 and 7000 series are good at displaying blues but other colours are relatively flat.
 However, the 6000 series actually displayed some of the best blacks – it’s thinner siblings with their ‘more advanced’ side-lighting actually aren’t as good with blacks.
 Samsung has been pushing these TVs to typical, bright-light Aussie homes for a reason – watching movies in dark rooms, while not distracting, is not the strong point of these TVs – letterbox bars are noticeable even in the darkest modes.